-Join Jeff Toister for an in-depth discussion in this video Aligning training with learning styles, part of Instructional Design Essentials: Adult Learners.
+Join Jeff Toister for an in-depth discussion in this video Aligning training with learning styles, part of Instructional Design: Adult Learners.

 Adult learners have different preferences when it comes to how they learn.
 Surprisingly, research shows that adapting training to individual learning preferences has no impact.
 However, researchers do agree that incorporating a variety of learning styles into training programs can make training more effective for all learners.
 Let's take a look at the three basic learning intake styles or modalities.
 The visual style prefers seeing.
 This includes pictures, demonstrations, and video.
 The auditory learning style prefers listening.

 This includes lectures and group discussions.
 The kinesthetic learning style prefers doing.
 This includes hands-on practice and activities that require movement.
 Learning often improves when you use more than one style at a time.
 The GPS system in a car or on a smartphone is an excellent example of all three learning styles at work.
 It gives you audio directions to alert you to the next turn.
 A display gives you visual cues about where you're headed, and the guidance system gives feedback based upon where you actually drive.

 So it will provide the next turn if you're on track, or reroute you if you get off course.
 Using multiple approaches also adds repetition without being boring.
 We know that repetition helps learners retain information.
 But repeating the same activity over and over again isn't very fun.
 For example, let's say you wanted people to learn the PASS acronym for operating a fire extinguisher.
 You could use multiple learning modalities to repeat key lessons while making the topic quick and engaging.